marberi/100days/README.md

 ![parabola fit](https://github.com/marberi/100days/blob/master/parabola_fit.png)

 # Day 51 [2019-03-09]
 Finished the AI for everyone course.
 Quite some unexpected hours of watching today.
 It is a recommended course, especially if starting out with AI.
 For a technical person, it would not replace any of the more advanced courses where you learn how to code.
 It puts AI in a larger perspective and give ideas on how to use AI within a company and the benefit for society.

+# Day 52 [2019-03-10]
+One topic which I previously have been looking at is pretraining with simulations.
+Since the training set is small, I plan to pretrain on simulations before tweaking the network with real data.
+Quite some time ago this seemed to work well.
+However, recently this was giving worse results than not pretraining at all.
+These latest simulations was quite large, about one million galaxies and based on galaxy evolution models.
+After not working, I tried varying parameters like the distribution of galaxy ages, star formation and metallicities.
+No success.
+What actually made a difference was adding some noise to the galaxies.
+Pretraining with moderate amount of noise made sure the solution was not overfitting.
+And now the result is better after pretraining on simulations.
+It seems a bit sensitive to not pretraining for too long.
+Anyway, at least one step forward.